w3c/wai-tutorials/source/site-navigation/menus-structure.html.erb.md

 ### Ordered list
 {:.ap}

-In instances where pages need to be read in a certain sequence use an ordered list (`<ol>`).
-This is the case, for example, for menus providing access to chapters in prose, or steps in a construction manual.
+In instances where pages need to be read in a certain sequence, for example chapters in prose or steps in a construction manual, use an ordered list (`<ol>`).
 Following the order is important to properly build the space ship in the example below:

 {::nomarkdown}
 <%= code_start('','Ordered List') %>